 3. Accurate Data to Remain Ahead of Potential Disruptions

 Although the data that’s collected from workplace sensors is separate from the sensors themselves, effective sensors and accurate data go hand in hand.
 This critical workplace technology allows for easy, efficient, and accurate space optimization and the collection of key data points, including what space is used in the workplace and how long it’s used.

 Having access to real-time space optimization data is like conducting an ongoing, extensive occupancy study without worrying about human error.
 Instead, you get reliable information that’s needed to make decisions, evaluate how new configurations are working, and reevaluate real estate assets on a larger scale.
 Sensor data is critical for leaders to gain real-time understanding and insight into how people utilize the workplace.
 It’s also the key to monitoring how the workforce embraces the permanently flexible space, allowing for ongoing informed decisions.

-Experiment, Measure, Modify, and Repeat in Your Workplace With CORT and 4SITE
+Experiment, Measure, Modify, and Repeat in Your Workplace with CORT Permanely Flexible™ Solutions